Miss H Greaves

 In terms of position and direction, this block builds on plotting and reading coordinates in Year 4.
 Throughout this unit, children will describe and draw position, translate shapes, identify lines of symmetry and explore reflection with co-ordinates.

-In addition to their daily Maths lesson, children will also complete morning maths questions and will have an arithmetic text every Friday.
+In addition to their daily Maths lesson, children will also complete morning maths questions and will have an arithmetic test every Friday.